 Nepal Tibet Bhutan tour is one of the best countries in Asia for religious spirituality as well as for adventure tour and trekking.
-This trip is designed so that traveler can visit Nepal Tibet Bhutan all these countries with one go.
-The combination of 3 different country tour is one most adventure and marvelous attraction and breath taking view from 3 different Himalayas counties.
-Traveler can have gimp some view of whole central south Asia with single tour.
+This trip is designed so the travellers can visit Nepal Tibet Bhutan all these countries with one go.
+The combination of 3 different country tour is one most adventure and marvellous attraction and breathtaking view from 3 different Himalayas counties.
+A traveller can have gimp some view of whole central-south Asia with the single tour.
 Having a Himalayan dream we will satisfy you and immerse yourself in a glorious trip designed.

-Nepal Tibet Bhutan tour occupy the most isolated landmass of Himalayas at the top of the world.
+Nepal Tibet Bhutan tour occupies the most isolated landmass of the Himalayas at the top of the world.
 The invincible Himalayan landscape however secured diverse culture and practices unstained until now.

 All 3 posses the matchless and beautiful tourism places.
 Nepal has wide tourism destination from past.
-Various adventures sports and this tourist country possess 8 of the 10 highest peak in the world along with birth place of Lord Buddha has significant in holy tourism.
+While various adventures sports and this tourist country possess 8 of the 10 highest peak in the world along with birthplace of Lord Buddha has significant in holy tourism.

-Tibet known as roof of the world is highlighted by Potala palace.
-Dalia Lama being spiritually enlightened or awakened sentient place will observe in this tour.
+Tibet known as the roof of the world is highlighted by Potala palace.
+You will observe a spiritually enlightened and awakened sentient place of his holy Dalai Lama in this tour.
 Tour review the Tibetan civilization is a primitive and unique one to the rest of the world along with different monasteries and temple.

 The last Shangri-la on earth, Bhutan has remarkable tourism place, stupa, and palaces.
-Mostly you will observe combination of Buddhists religion, philosophy and art in the sightseeing along with lot of entertainment event as well as park and zoo.
+Mostly you will observe a combination of Buddhists religion, philosophy, and art in the sightseeing along with a lot of entertainment event as well as park and zoo.

-Nepal Tibet Bhutan tour Buddhists influence places promote the country unique culture, tradition and lifestyle to the outside the world.
-In fact, Tibet and Bhutan opened it’s isolated to foreigners.
+Nepal Tibet Bhutan tour Buddhists influence places to promote the country unique culture, tradition, and lifestyle to the outside the world.
+In fact, Tibet and Bhutan opened its isolated to foreigners.

 Morning you will fly for about an hour over the panoramic Himalayan Ranges to the capital of Tibet.
 “Lhasa” .
 Lhasa at an altitude of 3,650 mt, is situated on the north bank of Kyichu River.
 Lhasa in Tibetan means “Place of the Gods”, the residence of the Dalai Lama., On arrival you will be met by the local representative and transferred to your respective hotel.
 (60 km/ 1 hr).
 Full rest in the afternoon to acclimatize.
 Overnight at hotel in Lhasa .